vecora/ds-vecora/docs/components.md

 ## Money

 Format numbers as currency on the fly.
-Other scripts can just read or write raw numbers.
+Other scripts can just read or write raw numbers from `innerHTML`.

 This component relies on [Accounting.js](http://openexchangerates.github.io/accounting.js/).